johnbabiak/ic470-cwtp-pub/README.md

 Team Members: John Babiak, Antawn Weg, Sarah Yo

+To use this system, you need the iSH app which can be downloaded from the Apple App Store.

 To install, copy the following line into iSH:
 ```
 apk add git; git config --global pack.threads "1"; git clone https://github.com/johnbabiak/ic470-cwtp-pub.git; cd ic470-cwtp-pub; git pull origin dev; chmod +x install.sh; ./install.sh